Firenz/karumi-jobtest/README.md

 ## Description of the project
-> The app constains a log in which the user can enter their email and password into the platform.
+> The app contains a log in which the user can enter their email and password into the platform.
 >
-> This log in process will generate a session token which should be persisted into the application so the user doesn’t have to type the credentials when opening the app again and again.
+> This login process will generate a session token which should be persisted into the application so the user doesn’t have to type the credentials when opening the app again and again.
 >
 > Once the user is logged in, a button to close the user session appears.